catalinaruiu/dungeon-crawl/README.md

 1. Download the project onto your local machine.
 2. Open the project in IntelliJ IDEA.
 This is a Maven project, so you need to open the file `pom.xml`.
+3. Connect a PSQL database.
-3. The project uses JavaFX, so use the JavaFX Maven plugin to build and run the program.
+4. The project uses JavaFX, so use the JavaFX Maven plugin to build and run the program.
 Build using `mvn javafx:compile`, and run using `mvn javafx:run`.

 ## Controls and Gameplay